RazeLighter777/pinpam/README.md

 # Important Considerations
 - A TPM2 (Trusted Platform Module) is required.
+- No not give user's access to the tpm device, or they could delete/reset (but not read or brute force) other user's pins
 - Losing access to the TPM (or clearing it) will result in the loss of the stored PIN and any associated data.
 - You cannot reset a lockout without clearing the pin.
 This is a security feature to prevent brute-force attacks.
 - ⚠️ Ensure you know what you are doing before marking pinpam as `required` in PAM configurations.
 Lockout could prevent legitimate access to the system and opens a risk of denial of service attacks. `sufficient` with a fallback method (e.g., regular unix auth) is recommended for most use cases.